HarrySky/kolombo/README.md

 kolombo run nginx  # Listens on 465 (SMTP), 993 (IMAP) and 995 (POP3)
 kolombo run senders  # Send emails from users that come through nginx 465 port

-# ... or deploy all everything at once
+# ... or deploy everything at once
 kolombo run all

 # Stop all Kolombo services and senders